-- 1 tbsp chopped fresh parsley, for serving
+- 1 tablespoon chopped fresh parsley, for serving

 - grated cheese, for serving

 - Season the beef cubes generously with salt and freshly ground black pepper.
 Add the vegetable oil to a heavy-bottomed Dutch oven over high heat.
 When the oil is shimmering, add the beef cubes in small batches, turning occasionally, so that at least two sides develop a deep-brown sear.
-Repeat until all meat has been seared, lowering heat if necessary; remove and set aside.
+Repeat until all meat has been seared, lowering heat and adding additional oil if necessary between batches; remove meat and set aside.

 - Reduce heat to medium and add the onions, carrots, and celery.
 Saute until translucent and soft, about 5 minutes.
 Add the garlic, bay leaves, barley, and herbs; saute an additional 2 minutes.

-- Add the wine to deglaze the pan, stirring with a wooden spoon (scrape the bottom of the pan as the wine cooks off).
+- Add the wine to deglaze the pan, stirring with a wooden spoon (scrape the bottom of the pan as the wine cooks down).
 Allow the wine to reduce by half.

 - Pour the mixture into a slow-cooker.
 Add the meat and any accumulated juices.
 Stir in the stock.
 Set slow-cooker on low and leave for 8 hours.